 - No employee is authorized to conduct any task that he or she knows is not safe or healthful without implementing the appropriate controls to minimize hazards. - No employee will be reprimanded or discriminated against for reporting unsafe conditions or acts. - All employees are encouraged to share their observations and ideas for enhancing workplace safety with their supervisor, unit safety committee, EHS, and the Chancellor's University Safety Committee. - All employees share responsibility for maintaining a safe work environment.
 All potential hazards that are beyond an employee's authority or expertise to correct or fully evaluate are to be promptly reported to a supervisor or other authority. - Every employee is expected to adhere to all applicable safety procedures and requirements contained in this Plan and other safety/compliance plans developed in response to specific regulatory requirements. - Supervisors are expected to continually monitor employee safety performance and take action to ensure that employees act in a safe and compliant manner.
-Supervisors are expected to serve as role models in this regard. - Every employee shall ensure that they are familiar with emergency procedures, including designated evacuation routes, alarms, and designated shelter-in-place locations. - Horseplay is prohibited. - Employees are prohibited from working while under the influence of alcohol and/or drugs. - Employees are encouraged to discuss with their supervisors personal conditions/situations that may adversely impact their ability to work in a safe manner (e.g., stress, fatigue, illness, etc.). - Appropriate Personal Protective Equipment shall be worn at all times when conditions warrant and in specific designated locations. - All employees must observe good housekeeping practices.
+Supervisors are expected to serve as role models in this regard. - Every employee shall ensure that they are familiar with emergency procedures, including designated evacuation routes, alarms, and designated shelter-in-place locations. - Horseplay is prohibited. - Employees are prohibited from working while under the influence of alcohol and/or drugs. - Employees are encouraged to discuss with their supervisors any personal conditions/situations that may adversely impact their ability to work in a safe manner (e.g., stress, fatigue, illness, etc.). - Appropriate Personal Protective Equipment shall be worn at all times when conditions warrant and in specific designated locations. - All employees must observe good housekeeping practices.
 This includes ensuring that stairwells, exit routes, exit doors, and access to electrical panels are free of obstruction.
 It also includes ensuring that spills, accumulated liquids, or other conditions (curled mats, cords across walkways, etc.) that present a slip or trip hazard are promptly mitigated; and that the excess paper, cardboard, and other combustible materials are eliminated.

 - Furnishings must be in good condition.
 Chairs, file cabinets, shelving, and other items that are not in good condition must be removed from service. - Machine guards and other protective devices (such as interlocks) must be maintained in proper position and working order.
 Machines or equipment with defective or missing guards or interlocks must be promptly removed from service. - Employees shall refrain from moving heavy objects unless specifically trained in proper techniques and authorized to conduct such tasks.
-Appropriate mechanical devices shall be used when such use will greatly minimize the risk of injury. - Employees shall not handle or tamper with any electrical equipment, machinery, or air or water lines in a manner not within the scope of their duties. - Employees must promptly report all occupational injuries/illnesses.
-Employees are encouraged to report "near misses" to their supervisor so that appropriate action can be taken to abate hazards before an injury occurs. - The appropriate and proper tool or equipment shall be used when appropriate.
+Appropriate mechanical devices shall be used when such use will greatly minimize the risk of injury. - Employees shall not handle or tamper with any electrical equipment, machinery, or air or water lines in a manner not within the scope of their duties. - Employees and their supervisors must promptly report all occupational injuries/illnesses.
+Employees are encouraged to report "near misses" to their supervisor so that appropriate action can be taken to abate hazards before an injury occurs.
+Near misses can also be reported through the online EHS Near-Miss/Close Call Incident Reporting Form, https://ehs.unl.edu/near-missclose-call-incident-reporting-form. - The appropriate and proper tool or equipment shall be used when appropriate.
 Using a tool or equipment in a manner other than intended is prohibited.
-Tools and equipment that are not in good condition must be promptly removed from service. - Extension cords are to be used only for temporary applications, and only when in good condition and equipped with a ground prong. - Ladders must be used in accordance with manufacturer's recommendations and limitations.
+Tools and equipment that are not in good condition must be promptly removed from service. - Extension cords are to be used only for temporary applications, and only when in good condition equipped with a ground prong and of proper gauge. - Ladders must be used in accordance with the manufacturer's recommendations and limitations.